 A bundle is a collection of 2 or more separate items sold together as a package.
 In the warehouse, the items exist as separate items, but in the store they are sold together, so the customer adds them to the cart as one item and pays a price for the bundle rather than for individual products.

 The price of a bundle can be generated by Centra as the sum of the price of the bundle’s components (Dynamic pricing), or set directly by the Centra administrator (Static pricing).
-Regardless of how the price was set, it's always returned by the webshop APIs in the same way.
+Regardless of how the price was set, it's always returned by the Shop or Checkout APIs in the same way.

 Please see Adding a bundle article in our support portal to read about specific examples of bundles.